maxbisesi/LearnOrDie_4/readme.txt

 () - type in the page number
 () - Exit button on edit card modal

+() - Questions where you have to type in an answer !

 Fins are gained by adding cards

 - Add fin field to the user table